selinafang3/dvd-ai-pc-rag/README.md

     yarn dev
     ```

 1. For initial use, load the initial sample vector store built from the Wikipedia page `2024 NBA Cup` and its linked pages by navigating to the upper left dropdown menu, selecting `Add new dataset`, entering `2024 NBA Cup` in the text box that appears to the right of the dropdown, and pressing the `Enter` key to start ingestion.
+Initial ingestion will take ~4 hours.

     1. <strong>Note</strong> - this integration with Wikipedia as a data source is built for <strong>evaluation usage only</strong>.
 Please refer to [MediaWiki API Etiquette guidelines](https://www.mediawiki.org/wiki/API:Etiquette) for broader usage.